-The Department of Computer Science and Electrical Engineering has 36 tenured and tenure-track faculty, 14 research faculty, five full-time lecturers and over 20 affiliate and part-time adjunct faculty.
+The Department of Computer Science and Electrical Engineering has 33 tenured and tenure-track faculty, 15 research faculty, four full-time lecturers, and over 20 affiliate and part-time adjunct faculty.
 Current research concentrations include artificial intelligence, graphics and visualization, computer networks and systems, database and knowledge management, algorithms and computation theory, communications and signal processing, microelectronics, photonics and optical communications.
-The department has approximately 900 undergraduate students in two degree programs: computer science and computer engineering.
-It has nearly 250 graduate students in four graduate programs: computer science, computer engineering, electrical engineering and cybersecurity.
+The department has approximately 1100 undergraduate students in two degree programs: computer science and computer engineering.
+It has nearly 600 graduate students in four graduate programs: computer science, computer engineering, electrical engineering and cybersecurity.

 The department is centered in the Information Technology and Engineering (ITE) building, which has an excellent laboratory and computing environment, and in the Technology Research Center, which has specialized research laboratories.
 A variety of governmental and industrial sponsors provided more than $7M in research expenditures in 2010.